zdravkov/kendo-docs/api/wrappers/jsp/splitter/pane.md

 ### collapsible `boolean`

-Specifies whether a pane is collapsible (
+Specifies whether a pane is collapsible (true) or not collapsible (false).

 #### Example
     <kendo:splitter-pane collapsible="collapsible">